 Skip to main content

-A trigger automatically starts your Gumloop flow based on external events.
-For example, your flow can start whenever:
+A trigger automatically starts your Gumloop workflow based on external events.
+For example, your workflow can start whenever:

 • A specific time arrives (like 9 AM every day)